EGA-archive/beacon2-ri-tools/README.md

 Beacon is a Perl script (no compilation needed) that runs on Linux command-line.
 Internally, it submits multiple pipelines via customizable Bash scripts (see example [here](https://github.com/mrueda/Beacon2/blob/main/BEACON/bin/run_vcf2bff.sh)).
 Note that Perl and Bash are installed by default in Linux.

-For the most part, we sticked to Perl core modules.
-However, we ended up using a few CPAN modules:
+Perl 5 is installed by default on Linux, but we will need to install a few CPAN modules.

 _NB_: Yet stable, the software will be considered **unreleased** until the accompanying paper is published.